andrew/ultimate-awesome/README.md

 - [ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources.
 - [awesome-rvos](https://github.com/JerryX1110/awesome-rvos) - Referring Video Object Segmentation / Multi-Object Tracking Repo.
 - [awesome-webots](https://github.com/lukicdarkoo/awesome-webots) - Awesome Webots.
-- [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
 - [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-decentralized-database](https://github.com/tablelandnetwork/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.